sam-levy/CDRex/README.md

 - ### `GET /api/v1/cdrs/client_summary_by_month`

-This endpoint returns a summary report of amounts to be charged from a particular client in a particular month. the following query params should be appended to the URL: `client_code`, `month` and `year`.
+This endpoint returns a summary report of amounts to be charged from a particular client in a particular month.
+The following query params should be appended to the URL: `client_code`, `month` and `year`.

 To exemplify, the following query should return the total amount to be charged per service type for the client `CLIENTCODE`.